aerogear/datasync-voyager/doc/guides/metrics-and-audit-logs.md

 // ...
 ```

-Your resolvers will be wrapped with Voyager's resolvers that produce audit logs.
+Resolvers will be wrapped with Voyager's resolvers that produce audit logs.

-## Sending device information in Voyager clients
+## Sending Device Information in Voyager Clients

 In order to send device information to Voyager server, `auditLogging` has to be enabled while creating a client instance: